CharlesTaylor7/citadels/README.md

 ## Secret management

-Script to generate a new signing key:
+Script to generate a new COOKIE_SIGNING_KEY:
 ```nu
 random binary 64 | encode hex
 ```